A Local AI Video Editor for Mac Workflows

 With cloud tools, total processing time = upload time + queue time + server processing + download time.
 For a 1GB podcast file on a standard internet connection, that's 15-20 minutes just for the upload.
 Then you wait in a queue.
 Then it processes.
 Then you download the clips.

 With local processing, total time = processing time.
 That's it.
 No upload, no queue, no download.
-A 90-minute podcast on an M2 MacBook Pro takes about 90 seconds.
+On a modern MacBook Pro, a 90-minute podcast can be ready for review within a couple of minutes.
 The video is already on your hard drive, so there's zero transfer overhead.

 Even if the cloud server's GPU is faster than your Mac's Neural Engine (which isn't always true for this type of workload), the time you save by eliminating uploads and downloads more than compensates.
 In my testing, local processing is 5-10x faster end-to-end than any cloud alternative.